nickmcgreivy/WeakBaselinesMLPDE/README.md

 ## System requirements

 This code has been tested with MacOS.
 While we expect this code and instructions to work without modification on Linux, we provide no instructions for how to run this code on Windows.
-We have tested this code on Python v3.7.
+We have tested this code on Python v3.7 and v3.9.
 All required software can be downloaded using open-source package managers and compiled using binaries in this repository.

+Unfortunately, for a complicated set of reasons related to an external dependency on an open-source external software package, we are having difficulties getting the code for article 4 (which runs fine on our conda environment) to run without an error in other environments.
+We are looking into the problem and will attempt to fix it.

 ## Installation guide

 Installation should not take more than a few minutes.
 First, use GitHub to clone this code by typing `git clone [HTTPS link here]` into command line.
 Type `cd WeakBaselinesMLPDE` to enter into the directory.
 Next, type
 ```
-conda create -n pdeenv python=3.7
+conda env create -f environment.yml
 conda activate pdeenv
-pip install pybind11 jax==0.3.25 jaxlib==0.3.25 sympy h5py scipy tree_math torch matplotlib jax-cfd xarray seaborn
+pip install pybind11 jax jaxlib sympy h5py scipy tree_math torch matplotlib jax-cfd xarray seaborn
 ```
 Next, on mac run the following commands.
 On linux, replace `compilemac` and `compilemacLDLT` with `compilelinux` and `compilelinuxLDLT`.
 ```